casistack/mcp-openwebui-orchestrator/README.md

 - **Management Dashboard** - Web interface for monitoring and control
 - **Dynamic Port Management** - Automatic port allocation and conflict resolution
 - **Zero-Config Setup** - Drop your Claude Desktop config and run

-**💡 Philosophy**: We believe in standing on the shoulders of giants.
-This project combines excellent existing tools with orchestration, monitoring, and a great user experience - all running safely in Docker containers.

 ## 🤝 Contributing